STAFF

 Introducing a group of air mobility technology professionals

-Umezu Mitsuo
+Mitsuo Umezu

 Born in Oita Prefecture in 1951.
 After majoring in aeronautical engineering at the University of Tokyo in 1975, he joined Japan Airlines Co., Ltd., where he worked in the maintenance department, handling production management, supply management, budget management, and human resources and general affairs management.
 He was seconded to the Japan Center for Economic Research, where he researched Japan's economic trends and co-authored "Verification of the Oil Shock," published by the Nihon Keizai Shimbun.
 He then worked in the management of an MRO company with Lockheed in the United States before retiring.
 In 2012, he established a staffing company focusing on engineers.
 He also founded the Mie Aerospace Industry Promotion Council, and served as its vice-chairman.
 In order to revitalize Japan's aviation industry, he established Tech Fellows Co., Ltd. in 2023.
 In addition to dispatching engineers, he is also involved in the development of next-generation aerospace.